vindeiatrix/mutants3/docs/logging_and_tracing.md

 The first matching layer decides `passable` and the **descriptor**; `why` records the chain.

-## Toggling UI Traces (optional future)
+## Toggling UI Traces

-We reserved `logs trace ui on|off` for future UI-side traces (e.g., direction list reasoning).
-It writes similar one-liners with a `UI/DECISION` prefix.
+`logs trace ui on|off` toggles UI-side tracing.
+When enabled, ground rendering logs the raw items string and the wrapped lines with the effective wrapper options.
+Use this to diagnose hyphen wrapping behavior.

 ## Files Used